-NCPs can leverage the Rafay Platform service template framework to create and deliver AI applications that they may have developed internally.
-NCPs can also offer AI applications from their ISV partners and provide a marketplace using the Rafay Platform's catalog and marketplace integration capabilities.
+Cloud providers can leverage the Rafay Platform service template framework to create and deliver AI applications that they may have developed internally.
+Cloud providers can also offer AI applications from their ISV partners and provide a marketplace using the Rafay Platform's catalog and marketplace integration capabilities.